 The awardee was a Danish graduate who wished to continue her further education in the UK.
 The Scholarship amounted to £250 which at that time enabled a graduate to study for a period of 6 – 8 months.
 An annual gift from the above Fund was received until June 1992 when the capital was donated to the Anglo-Danish Society.

 In 1995 the Society was entrusted with the sum of approximately £140,000 by the Royal Danish Embassy to create a trust fund to give British postgraduates the opportunity to further their studies in Denmark for a minimum of 6 months.
 This money arose as a surplus from collections both in the UK and Denmark to give British veterans the opportunity to participate in the 50th Anniversary Celebrations in Copenhagen commemorating the Liberation of Denmark.

 „The Denmark Liberation Fund“ ceased to exist in 2005, when according to the terms of the Fund any money not allocated was donated to The British Legion Widow’s Fund.

-From the year 2000 the Society has benefited from the generosity of the Ove Arup Foundation which finances an annual scholarship of £2000 for advanced post graduate studies within the built environment.
+From the year 2000 the Society has benefited from the generosity of the Ove Arup Foundation which finances an annual scholarship for advanced post graduate studies within the built environment.

-From the General Fund 5-6 annual scholarships each amounting to £2000 are today awarded to non-subject specific recipients representing high academic achievement.
-They are awarded to British graduates for study in Denmark or to Danish graduates for study in the UK.
+From the General Fund a number of annual scholarships each also currently amounting to £2500 are awarded to non-subject specific recipients representing high academic achievement.
+They are awarded to British graduates for study in Denmark and to Danish graduates for study in the UK.